apache/sedona/docs/tutorial/geopandas-shapely.md

 # Work with GeoPandas and Shapely

 !!!danger
-	Sedona Python currently only works with Shapely 1.x.
-If you use GeoPandas, please use <= GeoPandas `0.11.1`.
-GeoPandas > 0.11.1 will automatically install Shapely 2.0.
-If you use Shapely, please use <= `1.8.4`.
+	Sedona < 1.6.0 only works with Shapely 1.x and GeoPandas <= `0.11.1`.
+If you want to use the latest Shapely and GeoPandas, please use Sedona >= 1.6.0.

 ## Interoperate with GeoPandas